Innovation in action

 The proximity to the economy is no accident.
 Through its research support, the EU wants to make European companies fit for global competition and has brought industry on board so as to align research topics with this goal.
 According to a study commissioned by the European Commission, if three percent of gross domestic product were invested in research and development, this would create 3.7 million new jobs, explains the EU Research Commissioner, Máire Geoghegan-Quinn.

-Criticism from organizations and NGOs
+Criticism from organisations and NGOs

-In this way, taxpayers’ money would be used increasingly for the purpose of the private sector argues the Corporate Europe Observatory (CEO), an organization critical of lobbies.
+In this way, taxpayers’ money would be used increasingly for the purpose of the private sector argues the Corporate Europe Observatory (CEO), an organisation critical of lobbies.
 This would mean less research money flows into projects dedicated to such societal issues as climate change.
 In addition, an open letter signed by nearly 100 NGOs to the Commission President, José Manuel Barros, insists that public research funds should serve society and not “big business”.
 The researchers themselves are complaining about a narrowed range of topics due to the growing industry orientation.
 The JTIs are squeezing the creativity of top brains into a corset.
 “We have become the extended workbench of the industry,” says Detlef Stolten from the RWTH Aachen University.

 Evolving the Joint Technology Initiatives